 The cream cheese topping was fantastic, and not overly sweet.
 It was very similar to a flavored cinnamon walnut cream cheese that you would add to a bagel.
 It was a fantastic way to enjoy this protein muffin!
 I also use this cream cheese topping on my Healthy Carrot Cake Loaf.

-If you loved this delicious Protein Muffins recipe, check out some of my other similar recipes:
+If you loved this delicious Protein Muffins recipe, check out some of my other muffin recipes:

 Inspired to make some healthier breakfast options?
 These recipes are sure to get you on a healthy eating streak!

 Healthy Blueberry Pancakes – also made with Oat Flour!

 Here’s the recipe for these delicious Healthy Carrot Cake Muffins:

 - 1/4 c. granular monk fruit sweetener, like Lakanto